shreeshailaya/C-DAC-Notes/Python/Readme.md

 - super() calling for method
 - Method resolution order
 	- Order takes left to right
-	- For method also if there is two same method in multiple inheritance then it will excure R to L
+	- For method also if there is two same method in multiple inheritance then it will execute R to L

 ```python
 class A: